-ASCUS Art & Science is a non-profit organisation committed to bridging the gap between the arts and sciences.
-We work with partners and practitioners to create innovative trans-disciplinary projects to engage new and wider audiences and facilitate innovative public engagement with both fields
+ASCUS Art & Science is a non-profit organisation committed to bridging the gap between art, design and the sciences.
+We work with partners and practitioners to create innovative trans-disciplinary projects to engage new and wider audiences and facilitate innovative public engagement across these fields

 Who we are

-ASCUS Art & Science is a non-profit volunteer organisation.
-Founded in 2008 and a registered non-profit company limited by guarantee since 2013, we are an organisation dedicated to building a community of artists, scientists, and other individuals interested in how art and science can engage new and wider audiences for both fields.
+ASCUS Art & Science is a non-profit organisation.
+Founded in 2008 and a registered non-profit company limited by guarantee since 2013, we are an organisation dedicated to building a community of artists, designers, scientists, and other individuals interested in how art, design and science can engage new and wider audiences for both fields.
 ASCUS is neither an arts nor a scientific body, but an organisation dedicated to developing art-science intersections.

-We aim to provide a joint platform for artists and scientists to work together on a diverse array of projects, including science communication, science and art collaborative practice, and trans-disciplinary research.
+We aim to provide a joint platform for artists, designers and scientists to work together on a diverse array of projects, including science communication, science, art and design collaborative projects, and trans-disciplinary research.
 ASCUS is based in Edinburgh, but serves as an established hub between like-minded organisations both nationally and internationally.

-We believe the arts and sciences are both innovative fields that can benefit from exposure to a diversity of ideas.
-We want to foster unconventional thinking and build appreciation for, and participation in, the intersections between arts, science, and related fields.
+We believe art, design and the sciences are innovative fields that can benefit from exposure to a diversity of ideas.
+We want to foster unconventional thinking and build appreciation for, and participation in, the intersections between art, design, science, and related fields.

-As a leading advocate for art and science collaboration, we connect artists and scientists and facilitate the exchange of ideas.
-We create new opportunities for involving scientists and arts professionals with the aim of reaching new and wider audiences.
-We achieve this by partnering with organisations, institutions and individuals to create new points of access for people to engage with trans-disciplinary practice through our programme of art and science micro-residencies, events, workshops and exhibitions.
+As a leading advocate for collaboration across these fields, we create opportunities for artists, designers and scientists to connect with each other providing the time and space for facilitating the exchange of ideas.
+We create new opportunities for professionals from these different backgrounds to work together, with the aim of bringing this work to new and wider audiences.
+We achieve this by partnering with organisations, institutions and individuals to create new points of access for people to engage with trans-disciplinary practice through our programme of art-science micro-residencies, events, workshops and exhibitions.

 Why are we called ASCUS?